+Construction \$270.4

+Other 8 \$121.5

-Direct Capital Costs Total
+Total \$484.7

 Materials \$84.7

 Construction \$180.1

 Other \$66.9

-Total \$331.8
+Total \$331.8°

 SoCalGas and SDG&E consulted with vendors to determine current material costs for pipe and valves.
 The new pipeline will allow passage of commonly available in-line inspection tools.
 Costs are included for a launcher/receiver at each end of the new pipeline.
-The project scope includes nine main line valves for the Adelanto-Moreno pipeline route.
+The project scope includes approximately 20 mine main line valves for the Adelanto-Moreno pipeline route.
 The main line valves installed as part of this project will be capable of operating in automatic shut-off and remote control modes, and the cost estimates include the controls and actuators necessary to permit such operation.

-TRC obtained estimates for the construction costs from two pipeline contractors, each with extensive experience constructing large diameter natural gas transmission pipeline.
+SoCalGasTRC obtained estimates for the construction costs from ARB which hastwo pipeline contractors, each with extensive experience constructing large diameter natural gas transmission pipelines.
 The estimates account for type of terrain traversed during construction and the effect of the terrain on such factors as type of construction methods employed and rate of construction progress.
-Each estimate was reviewed by TRC and experienced SoCalGas project management personnel and each was considered to be technically acceptable and complete with respect to scope and schedule.
-The superior of the two estimates in terms of overall cost and proposed execution, particularly in the more populated city areas, is incorporated into the direct costs presented in Table 3 above.
-TRC also provided anticipated third party construction management man hours and used a labor rate provided by knowledgeable and experienced SoCalGas personnel to develop the cost estimate for this activity.
+The estimates were Each estimate was reviewed by TRC and experienced SoCalGas project management personnel and each was considered to be technically acceptable and complete with respect to scope and schedule.
+The estimates are The superior of the two estimates in terms of overall cost and proposed execution, particularly in the more populated city areas, is incorporated into the direct costs presented in Table 43 above.
+ThirdTRC also provided anticipated third party construction management man hours were developed based upon the construction schedule, number of construction crews, and work hoursand used a labor rate provided by ARB.
+Labor rates for construction managementknowledgeable and experienced SoCalGas personnel were obtained from current vendors. to develop the cost estimate for this activity.